 Le Café Métropole opened in 1890 by the Wielemans brothers, brewers at Forest with the aim of promoting their beers.
-Due to their tremendous success, they bought the neighbouring building, the former ""Caisse d'Epargne"" headquarters and turned it into the Hotel Metropole.
+Due to their tremendous success, they bought the neighbouring building in the city centre (the former "Caisse d'Epargne" headquarters) and turned it into the Hotel Metropole Brussels.

 It is in this way that a palace was born, embodying a new concept for the end of the nineteenth century.